marcmo/vimfiles/README.md

 ## marks

     ma    -- to set mark 'a'
     'a    -- to jump to this mark
+    `a	  -- jump to position (line and column) of mark a

 ## folding